wnbrb/wnb-rb-site/README.md

 WNB.rb is a virtual community for women and non-binary Rubyists.
 This is the repo for WNB.rb's website, built by and for our community.

-## Code of Conduct
+## Code of Conduct ❤️

 All contributors to this repository must follow the [WNB.rb code of conduct](https://tinyurl.com/wnb-rb-coc).
 Those who violate the code of conduct will be reported to GitHub support and banned from all WNB.rb platforms, including GitHub and Slack.

-## Getting Started
+## Getting Started 🏁

 Before you try to set up this app, make sure you have the following installed on your machine:
 - Ruby (3.0.2)
-- Node (16.3.0)
+- Node (16.3.0) + Yarn
 - Postgres (13.3)
-- Yarn

-### 1. Fork and Clone this repository
-If you're unfamiliar with this process, use the [GitHub docs](https://docs.github.com/en/get-started/quickstart/fork-a-repo) to get started!
+You must also fork and clone this repository.

+For help getting set up, refer to the [Contributor Resources](#contributor-resources-) section of this document.

 ### 2. Install dependencies
 - To install Ruby dependencies, run: `bundle install`
 - To install JavaScript dependencies, run: `yarn install`

 ### 3. Set up the database
-- First, make sure Postgres is running on your machine
-- Then, run the following: `rails db:setup`
+- `rails db:setup`

 ### 4. Run the tests
 - To run the backend tests: `rspec`